 Advance CEOS Data Democracy activities.

+2015: The Working Group for Capacity Building and Data Democracy (WGCapD) will build upon the CEOS Data Democracy Initiative in an effort to increase the capacity of institutions in less developed countries so they may use EO data to achieve sustainable development.
+Support for GEO capacity building activities will be an important focus.

+A key focus for 2014 will be continuing the Digital Elevation Model (DEM) workshops, capitalizing in particular on the significant decision by the United States Government to make the Shuttle Radar Topography Mission data more widely available.

-2014: In accordance with GEO’s three-year (2012-2015) Work Plan, the Working Group for Capacity Building and Data Democracy (WGCapD) will build upon the CEOS Data Democracy Initiative in an effort to increase the capacity of institutions in less developed countries so they may use EO data to achieve sustainable development.
-This effort will include (1) continuing the Digital Elevation Model (DEM) workshops and pursuit of Shuttle Radar Topography Mission (SRTM) 30m data with a proposed workshop in Nepal; (2) providing practical EO education for students and teachers; (3) organizing e-learning courses on Remote Sensing technologies for university educators in developing countries; (4) populating the Capacity Building Portal, hosted by the Earth Observation for Economic Empowerment (EOPOWER) project, and increasing the awareness of the Capacity Building Inventory; (5) planning the implementation of the TerraSAR-X add-on for Digital Elevation Measuremen (TanDEM-X) Edu Project, that aims at increasing awareness of TanDEM-X data among university students participating in scientific projects for disaster management and hydrological modeling (the synthetic aperture radar [SAR] data shall be available in 2015); and (6) supporting the CEOS DRM Pilots as the liaison for capacity building activities.
+Other key actions will include (1) providing practical EO education for students and teachers; (2) organizing e-learning courses on Remote Sensing technologies for university educators in developing countries; (3) populating the Capacity Building Portal, hosted by the Earth Observation for Economic Empowerment (EOPOWER) project, and increasing the awareness of the Capacity Building Inventory; (4) planning the implementation of the TerraSAR-X add-on for Digital Elevation Measuremen (TanDEM-X) Edu Project, that aims at increasing awareness of TanDEM-X data among university students participating in scientific projects for disaster management and hydrological modeling (the synthetic aperture radar [SAR] data shall be available in 2015); and (5) supporting the CEOS DRM Pilots as the liaison for capacity building activities.
+A key emphasis will be in restructuring activities in response to stakeholder and participant feedback.

+Other key focus areas for 2015 will include expanding outreach through the WGCapD newsletter and mailing list, and development of webinars in collaboration with other CEOS Entities.

-2015-2016: Continue updating and improving the Capacity Building Portal.
+2016-2017: Continue updating and improving the Capacity Building Portal, provision of workshops, development of webinars, e-learning courses and other materials, and support other CEOS entities.

 Continue to support the development and operationalization of the GEOSS Common Infrastructure (GCI) and its CEOS-related elements.

-2014: Through the Working Group on Information Systems and Services (WGISS), CEOS Agencies will foster the implementation and enhancement of the GCI through continued development and coordination of tools that improve discovery, interoperability, and access to satellite data.
+2015: Through the Working Group on Information Systems and Services (WGISS), CEOS Agencies will foster the implementation and enhancement of the GCI through continued development and coordination of tools that improve discovery, interoperability, and access to satellite data.
 Such tools include the CEOS WGISS Integrated Catalogue (CWIC), the International Directory Network (IDN), the Heterogeneous Missions Accessibility (HMA), and the Federated Earth Observation (FedEO) protocol-based system.

-WGISS will also transition to the Open Geospatial Consortium (OGC) OpenSearch standards and will develop a guidelines document, CEOS OpenSearch Best Practices to explain how to use the OpenSearch document as the common search and access mechanism in FedEO and CWIC.
+WGISS will also support adoption of the CEOS OpenSearch Best Practices document with the aim of connecting as many CEOS Agencies as possible into the federated system.
+WGISS will also work with the SEO to explore opportunities to integrate systems such as COVE, HMA, IDN and the EO Handbook database to streamline data management processes and improve consistency.

+In 2015, WGISS will build on its success in tackling accessibility of metadata and leverage its exploratory research into the challenges of dealing with ‘big data’ to focus on architectures for promoting accessibility of the underpinning data itself.
+WGISS will work with the SEO, leveraging off planned pilot projects for GFOI and GEOGLAM to explore issues around space data distribution, management and processing more generally.
+WGISS will report back to the 29th CEOS Plenary Meeting with a paper on options for how activities that target an operational state, such as GFOI and GEOGLAM, may be sustainably supported by CEOS and CEOS Agencies in the future.

-WGISS will continue to promote and exchange technical information and lessons-learned experience about current and trending data system technologies/services impacting CEOS Agencies.
+WGISS will also continue its core activity of promoting and exchanging technical information and lessons-learned experience about current and trending data system technologies/services impacting CEOS Agencies, with the aim of preparing CEOS and CEOS Agencies for the future.